OrbFrontend/Chartreuse/README.md

 Both run on `DEPURPLE_AXIS` (`purple`, `euphemism`, or jointly).
 Switching the axis shifts all paths and artifact names automatically; the pipeline is identical for each.

+Disclaimer: The dataset so far is mostly gathered from _RP_ logs where slop is more prominent, so zero-shot short story writing will likely slip past the classifier.
+Because short stories take the shape of human writing (mostly from /r/WritingPrompts) and I tip-toe around human writing.

 ## Quick start

 **Install dependencies**